open-feature/go-sdk-contrib/providers/ofrep/e2e/README.md

 | `@large-integers` | no | Not a provider property: `huge-integer-flag` is absent from `flagd-testbed`, so the capability cannot be exercised against this backend at all.
 See open-feature/flagd-testbed#392. |

 `@events` gates `events.feature` and `@lifecycle` gates `lifecycle.feature`, so withholding both, plus `@large-integers`, skips 9 of the 56 canonical scenarios.
-The remaining **47 run: 44 pass and 3 fail** — the evaluation and error-code matrix, which is the part that catches cross-language disagreements.
+The remaining **47 run** — the evaluation and error-code matrix, which is the part that catches cross-language disagreements.

-All three failures are the backend fixture rather than the provider: `flagd-testbed` serves neither `integral-float-flag` nor `large-integer-flag`, so the two scenarios that ask for them fail with `FLAG_NOT_FOUND`, and the last `@variants` row fails because a flag that is not there has no variant to name. open-feature/flagd-testbed#392 adds the flags and all three go green together.
+**Three failures are the floor, and all three are the backend fixture rather than the provider:**
+`flagd-testbed` serves neither `integral-float-flag` nor `large-integer-flag`, so the two scenarios that ask for them fail with `FLAG_NOT_FOUND`, and the last `@variants` row fails because a flag that is not there has no variant to name. open-feature/flagd-testbed#392 adds the flags and all three go green together.
 None gets a known-deviation entry, because an entry there would attribute a fixture gap to the provider.

+**Every run has more than three, and the number moves.** Eight consecutive runs against `flagd-testbed:v3.8.0` on one machine produced 41, 12, 11, 33, 5, 19, 21 and 40 failures — the last
+three of those from the hand-rolled container wrapper this suite replaced, which is how we know the flapping belongs to the backend and not to the harness.
+Every extra failure is `FLAG_NOT_FOUND`, or a stale value, on a flag the testbed demonstrably serves: `curl` the OFREP endpoint directly and `boolean-flag` answers `{"value":true,…,"reason":"STATIC","variant":"on"}` every time.

+The cause is in the control API rather than here. `POST /start` — which is what isolates each scenario, because the testbed's launchpad answers `404` to `/reset` — stops flagd, regenerates the combined flag file, restarts flagd and polls `:8014/readyz` until flagd answers; flagd answers before its file source has loaded the flags.
+A stateless provider fires its first evaluation the instant `/start` returns and races that load, every scenario. **No sleep or retry is being added to compensate**: the control API's promise is that a command has taken effect when it returns, and a suite that sleeps instead of holding it to that promise stops being able to detect when it breaks.
+So read a red run against the three-failure floor before attributing anything to the provider, and re-run before concluding.

 Declaring `@events` would make one more scenario go green for the wrong reason: the SDK synthesises `PROVIDER_READY` for any provider without a `StateHandler` ("a provider without state handling